 For over 60 years, Grand Canyon University (GCU) has proudly maintained its rich heritage as a prestigious teaching college, both on campus and online.
-Our College of Education continues to prepare policymakers, school administrators and educators who strive to deliver quality education and enrich lives across a variety of academic and community settings.
+Our College of Education continues to prepare policymakers, school administrators and educators who strive to deliver quality education and help enrich lives across a variety of academic and community settings.

 You may be able to offset tuition costs with a GCU scholarship.View Scholarships

-Integrate philosophy with real-world knowledge within one of our master’s in education degree programs.
+Integrate philosophy with practical knowledge within one of our master’s in education degree programs.
 GCU's College of Education offers education and teaching degrees online, on campus or in the evening.
 You can also enhance your knowledge in a specific area with individual education courses.

 Loading Degree Programs